berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

 ## Interlude

 Before we present the next exercise, we need to cover some more Racket features.
+Students taking Unit 0 should consider this a preview&mdash;we'll explore these features more in Lesson 0.2.

 ### Words and Sentences